junyuchen245/SPECT-CT-Seg-ResUNet-Keras/README.md

 <a href="https://ieeexplore.ieee.org/abstract/document/8309343">Zhange, Zhengxin, et al. "Road extraction by deep residual u-net."
 IEEE Geoscience and Remote Sensing Letters, vol. 15, no. 5, pp. 749-753, May 2018.</a>

-#### Network was trained with SPECT/Attuenuation-Map simulations and tested with the patient PET/CT
+#### Network was trained with the SPECT/Attuenuation-Map simulations and tested with the patient PET/CT
 #### Main script: run/train_ResUNet.py

 ## Example Segmentation Results